HubSpot/Baragon/README.md

 4. Copy BaragonService*.jar and `$SERVICE_CONFIG_YAML` onto one or more hosts, and start the service via `java -jar BaragonService-*-SNAPSHOT.jar server $SERVICE_CONFIG_YAML`.

 5. Copy BaragonAgentService*.jar and `$AGENT_CONFIG_YAML` onto each of your load balancer hosts.
 Start the BaragonAgent service via `java -jar BaragonAgentService-*-SNAPSHOT.jar server $AGENT_CONFIG_YAML`.

+## Quickstart with Vagrant

+Baragon comes with Vagrant boxes for easy local development and integration testing.
+Ensure Virtualbox and Vagrant is installed on your machine, and then run `vagrant up` inside the `vagrant` folder of the git repo to spin up a Baragon cluster for testing.